-- Under corporate law, the directors are required to disclose to the Board (and to any applicable committee) any financial interest or personal interest in any contract or transaction that is being considered by the Board or committee for approval that they or an associate may have.
+- b) Under corporate law, the directors are required to disclose to the Board (and to any applicable committee) any financial interest or personal interest in any contract or transaction that is being considered by the Board or committee for approval that they or an associate may have.
 The interested director shall abstain from voting on the matter and, in most cases, should leave the meeting while the remaining directors discuss and vote on such matter.
-Disclosed conflicts of interest are documented in the minutes of the meeting. - c) The Board has instructed the Company to circulate the Company's Corporate Disclosure Policy, Insider Trading Policy and Whistleblower Policy to all officers and employees of the Company and, where appropriate, to third parties with a connection to the Company. - The process by which the Board identifies new candidates for Board nomination is provided in the Company's Nominating Committee Charter.
-When a Board vacancy occurs or is contemplated, the Nominating and Corporate Governance Committee will recommend qualified individuals for nomination to the Board.
-The directors will take into account the mix of director characteristics and diverse experiences, perspectives and skills appropriate for the Company.
+Disclosed conflicts of interest are documented in the minutes of the meeting. - c) The Board has instructed the Company to circulate the Company's Corporate Disclosure Policy, Insider Trading Policy and Whistleblower Policy to all officers and employees of the Company and, where appropriate, to third parties with a connection to the Company.